tari-labs/tari-university/src/digital-assets/confidential-assets/MainReport.md

 ### Asset Commitments and Surjection Proofs

 The different assets needs to be identified and transacted with in a confidential manner and proven to not be inflationary, thus asset commitments and Asset Surjection Proofs (ASP) are defined.
+In mathematics a surjection function simply means that for every element $ y $ in the codomain $ Y $ of function $ f $ there is at least one element $ x $ in the domain $ X $ of function $ f $ such that $ f(x) = y$.
 Given some asset description $ A $, the associated asset tag $ H_A \in \mathbb G $  is calculated using the Pedersen Commitment function <code>Setup()</code> using $ A $ as auxiliary input.
 The asset commitment to asset tag $ H_A $ is then defined as the point $ H = H_A + rG $, which will be used in place of the generator $ H $ in the Pedersen Commitments.
 An ASP scheme provides a proof for a set of asset commitments.
 Such a proof is secure if it is a zero-knowledge proof of knowledge for the blinding factor $ r $.

 ### The Confidential Asset Scheme

+Confidential assets propose a scheme where multiple non-interchangeable asset types can be supported within a single transaction.
+This all happens within one blockchain and can theoretically improve the value of the blockchain by offering a service to more users and can also enable extended functionality like base layer atomic asset trades.
+The latter implies Alice can offer Bob $ 100 $ of asset type $ A $ for $ 50 $ of asset type $ B $ in a single transaction both using a single wallet.
+In this case no relationship between output asset types can be inferred because all all asset tags are blinded.
+Privacy can be increased as the blinded asset types brings another dimension that needs to be unraveled in order to obtain user identity and transaction data.
+Such a confidential asset scheme simplifies verification and complexity and reduces on-chain data.
+It also prohibits censorship of transactions involving specific asset types, and especially blinds assets with low transaction volume where users could be identified very easily.

+????

 ## Conclusions, Observations, Recommendations